 In assessing the primary outcomes:

-Measurements will be done electronically on FK , using timestamp integration and the ultrasound imaging machine.
+Measurements will be done electronically on Fetal Kicks device, using timestamp integration and the accelerometry patch.

-The ultrasound imaging will be carried out by trained personnel who have had adequate ultrasound experience to visualise fetal movements and electronically log this data.
-Manual logging by depressing buttons will be done simultaneously to record maternal perceptions of the movement as well.

 In assessing the secondary outcomes:

 To assess the secondary outcomes, the demographic data of the patients will be collected at the time of consent.
 This information will be obtained from questionnaires administered at the time of consent.